top of page

 These can be built directly into the virtual environment, preserving expertise for the next generation.

 Most manufacturers agree digital twins are valuable.
-The hesitation usually falls into three categories:
+However, hesitation usually falls into three categories:

-• Cost though far lower than most assume
+• Cost: Often far lower than most assume.

-• Time but many digital-twin training modules can be built in weeks
+• Time: Many digital twin training modules can be built in weeks.

 Comments